roosafeed/CoffeeBreakGames/readme.md

 - Prefer vanilla HTML/CSS/JS (TypeScript optional)
 - Add a card to `src/index.js` with `title`, `description`, and `url`
 - Provide a short `readme.md` inside the game folder (controls, setup, notes)
+- If the game needs a build step, include a `package.json` with a `build` script.
+The root `build-all.js` will detect and build it automatically.

 ## Tech
 - **Frontend**: HTML, CSS, JavaScript (TypeScript where helpful)